crowdlingo/course/src/speaking/accomodation.md

 ## Vocabulary

 <vocab-list>
+- Apartment
+  - a suite of rooms usually on one floor of an apartment house
+- apartment
+  - a suite of rooms usually on one floor of an apartment house
 - convenient
   - suited to your comfort or purpose or needs
 - spacious
   - very large in expanse or scope
-- bookshelf
-  - a shelf on which to keep books
-- addition
-  - a component that is added to something to improve it
 - furnished
   - provided with whatever is necessary for a purpose (as furniture or equipment or authority)
+- generally
-- sometimes
+  - usually
-  - on certain occasions or in certain cases but not always

 <!-- blank -->